autoit-gui-skeleton/ags-console/README.md

 2 - Put into it all directories and files need into your template.
 When you use the command `ags new --template FoobarTheme`, it will copy all this directories and files into the output directory.

 3 - Into the name of this files, or into the text of this files, you can use templates variables.
-For example you can put the template variable `projectAGSName` into a text file by encapsulation like this `{%projectAGSName%}`.
+For example you can put the template variable `projectAGSName` into a text file by encapsulation like this `{{ projectAGSName }}`.
 The template engine will replace it by its value given by user.
 Take a look of `./tempaltes/default/README.md`.

 4 - We have two types of templates variables.
 Those which are asked to user in the configuration step of the new command, and those which are not asked to user.
 To add a new template variables, just defines into the `templateVariables` array.